RomainBoudet/cadex/README.md

 * 1. Clone this [repository](https://github.com/RomainBoudet/cadex)
 * 2. Make file .env has the same place as the file .env.example.
 Fill it with the port number of your choice and your posgres password.
+* 3. Lunch in command line in the cadex folder : npm install
-* 3. Lunch in command line in the cadex folder : npm run seed (you now have a new database named cadex with data in it).
+* 4. Lunch in command line in the cadex folder : npm run seed (you now have a new database named cadex with data in it).
 CTRL + c if you need to exit.
-* 4. Lunch in command line in the cadex folder : npm test (fiew test are done).
+* 5. Lunch in command line in the cadex folder : npm test (fiew test are done).
-* 5. Lunch in command line in the cadex folder : npm start
+* 6. Lunch in command line in the cadex folder : npm start
-* 6. In your broser, go to http://localhost:yourPortnumber/api/v1/cadex
+* 7. In your broser, go to http://localhost:yourPortnumber/api/v1/cadex

 ### Add data in database